dionvc/factorygame/README.md

   -Tile transition system

     -Our engine implements a solution to layering different types of tiles in a visually pleasing way.
 The algorithm we developed roughly follows the Marching Squares algorithm: https://en.wikipedia.org/wiki/Marching_squares .
 The rendering also supports cliffs into the void and beachs into water.
 There is 13 different variants of tiles, 12 variants of cliffs and 12 variants of beaches.

+Our engine can support about 3 to 10 thousand sprites on screen at once without dropping below 60 fps, depending on conditions (if all sprites are packed to the same texture atlas, and are not huge sprites).
+Our engine can also support thousands of collision checks.